Bozcaada Castle: Geography

 The castle is in the northeast of the island, just north of the Bozcaada town at 39°50′N 26°04′E in Çanakkale Province.
 Visitors to the castle use the ferry line from Geyikli in the mainland (Anatolia) to the island.
 The castle is within walking distance from the ferry terminal.

 History

-There was a castle in the island before the 14th century, of undocumented construction and date: it was possibly built by the Phoenicians, Romans or Venetians.
+There was a castle on the island before the 14th century, of undocumented construction and date: it was possibly built by the Phoenicians, Romans or Venetians.
 However, the castle was demolished after the War of Chioggia between Venice and Genoa on the advice of the Pope.
 When Mehmet II of the Ottoman Empire conquered the island in 1455 he rebuilt the castle.
 In July 1656, during the Cretan War, a Venice fleet commanded by Giacomo Loredano captured the castle.
 But Ottomans under Köprülü Mehmet Pasha recaptured the castle in August 1657.
 Soon after the reconquest, the castle underwent a great renewal.
 A second renewal was carried on in 1815 by the sultan Mahmut II.